fraserphysics/make-novice/_episodes/09-latex-example.md

 {: .output}

 The major new features in the python calls are that the plots are in pdf format.
-The other new features work with latex or *LaTeX*
+The other new features work with *LaTeX*

 Now look at the Makefile.